Louise Clarke Pyrnelle

-Louise Clarke Pyrnelle (June 19, 1850 – August 26, 1907) was an Alabama writer.
+Louise Clarke Pyrnelle (née Elizabeth Louise Clarke; June 19, 1850 – August 26, 1907) was an American writer in Alabama.
 Her works drew heavily from her childhood experiences growing up on an antebellum plantation.

 Life

-Pyrnelle was born Elizabeth Louise Clarke on a cotton plantation in Perry County, Alabama.
-After the Civil War, the family moved to Dallas County, Alabama, where her father opened a medical practice.
-She was educated in lecturing, and worked as a governess and public speaker.
+Pyrnelle was born Elizabeth Louise Clarke on Itta-Bena Plantation, a cotton plantation near Uniontown, in Perry County, Alabama.
+Her parents were Elizabeth Carson (née Bates) and Dr. Richard Clarke.
+Her father served in the Confederate States Army during the Civil War in the 4th Alabama Infantry Regiment.
+After the Civil War, the family lost the plantation and moved to Selma, Alabama, where her father opened a medical practice.

+She was educated in elocution and lecturing in New York at Anne Randall–Diehl's College of Education and at the Mme.
+Alberti's Delsarte School, and worked as a governess and public speaker.

+In 1880, she married John Parnell.
+After their marriage the couple travelled around Alabama and Florida tutoring and working for the Episcopal Church.
+During this era, married women could not work as teachers in the American South.

-In 1880 she married John Parnell.
-Her novel Diddie, Dumps & Tot; or plantation child-life was published in 1882 under the pseudonym "Pyrnelle" – a slight variation on her husband's name.
-She would publish only one other work during her lifetime: a story called "Aunt Flora's Courtship and Marriage".
-She died in 1907.
+Her novel Diddie, Dumps & Tot; or Plantation Child-Life was published in 1882 under the pseudonym "Pyrnelle" – a slight variation on her husband's name.
+She would publish only one other work during her lifetime: a story called "Aunt Flora's Courtship and Marriage", however her first novel would be the one to gain her fame and recognition.

+She died in 1907, in Birmingham, Alabama, and was buried at Live Oak Cemetery in Selma, Alabama.